-SSWK1000 Human Development Across the Lifespan 42.0 Hours

-The student will explore the individual, relational and cultural influences on identity formation over the lifespan.
+SSWK1000 Human Development Across the Lifespan 42.0 Hours The student will explore the individual, relational and cultural influences on identity formation over the lifespan.
 The student will examine the major psychological developmental theories, and explore and contrast these with newer theories.
 These more recent approaches understand adult development and identity formation as dynamic and multifaceted, reflecting the multiple and varied roles each person adopts in adulthood.

-SSWK1001 Introduction to Social Service Worker 42.0 Hours
+SSWK1001 Introduction to Social Service Work 42.0 Hours

 This course introduces the continuum of social services available in our communities and the role of the professional Social Service Worker in delivering these services.
-The student will recognize and access appropriate resources for professional practice including the body of knowledge that informs the profession.
-The student will discover the legal and ethical rights and responsibilities of the Social Service Worker.
-The student is encouraged to develop a fundamental belief in the dignity, worth and potential of all people.
+Students recognize and access appropriate resources for professional practice including the body of knowledge that informs the profession.
+Students discover the legal and ethical rights and responsibilities of the Social Service Worker.
+Students are encouraged to develop a fundamental belief in the dignity, worth and potential of all people.
+Students examine social issues facing communities and social service agencies.

-SSWK1002 Family Sociology for Social Work 42.0 Hours

-The multiple variations in family structure, as well as the problems and issues facing families in the twenty-first century will be addressed.
-Family development and family functions will be examined in the context of environment; work, school and leisure.
-Approaches to prevention of family violence, sexual abuse and elder abuse will be explored.
-The student will be encouraged to conceptualize the study of family dynamics from a perspective of strength and resiliency using a systems framework.
+SSWK1002 Family Sociology for Social Service Work 42.0 Hours The multiple variations in family structure, as well as the problems and issues facing families in the twenty-first century are addressed.
+Family development and family functions are examined in the context of environment; work, school and leisure.

+Approaches to prevention of family violence, sexual abuse and elder abuse are explored.
+Students are encouraged to conceptualize the study of family dynamics from a perspective of strength and resiliency using a systems framework.
+Students are introduced to the use of evidence-based practice and information literacy within the framework of Family Sociology.

-SSWK1003 The Principles of a Helping Relationship 42.0 Hours Using the counseling labs, the student will explore the qualities embedded in an effective professional helping relationship.
+SSWK1003 Principles of a Helping Relationship 42.0 Hours Using the counseling labs, the student will explore the qualities embedded in an effective professional helping relationship.
 The course is focused on understanding and applying active listening skills, including attending, questioning, paraphrasing, and empathic reflection.
 Emphasis is placed on the values which form the basis of client-centered, strengths-based, and ecological approaches, including: respect, genuineness, empathy and, empowerment.